2019 TAHITI SOLAR ECLIPSE CRUISE on the WIND SPIRIT

 A cruise ship can be a good place to adapt free thinking ideas.
 Use of a wind-sheltered crew area, hanging a GPS from a convenient hook, using a water bottle as a counterweight for a tripod, use of onsite tie rope tie downs as substitute chairs.
 Stefan Meyer photo.

 Our speakers will be Dr. Michael Shara of the American Museum of Natural History and Paul D. Maley, NASA Johnson Space Center Astronomical Society.
 We will also entertain volunteer talks from cruise members like we did on our previous cruises in 2013 and 2016.
-Some, but not all, of the talks we plan to insert include:
+Some, but not all, of the talks (to be confirmed & subject to change) we plan to insert include:

 - An Eclipse Primer